Scientific Studies on Oral Probiotics

 Are oral probiotics scientifically proven?

 Research on oral probiotics is ongoing.
-Some studies suggest they may support microbial balance, but more research is needed.
+Some studies suggest certain strains may support oral microbiome balance and overall oral wellness.

 **As an Amazon Associate, I earn from qualifying purchases.